The Sphere x 2033

 Performers Inga Galinytė, Violina Romeikaitė, Marija Baranauskaite, Eglė Ukanytė, Lilly Jankauskaite, Monika Poderytė, Džiugas Kunsmanas, Marius Jurgutis, laura fernández antolín, Jonas Tertelis, Markas Liberman, Arturas Sedys, Nida Žickytė, Ana-Maria Deliu, Anika Wiese, Ataberk Casur

 How would a constitutive vessel for these reciprocal exchanges look like?
 How do people create an agreement around what we call 'property', so that they can circulate and ferment towards re-entering edible, fragrant, excessively abundant cycles?
 How to ensure an artwork, or ‘show’ does what it is supposed to do according to our assetization mechanism?
 Yet essentially, these questions create an artistic conversation which is carried across artist bodies, subjectivities and authorships, thus prompting a new entity of a discursive lineage.
-As we imagine together the new lineages in the making around which the next generations of artists will gather, we are shaping values for the future, in the long-term (just as any other traditional art institution sets out to).

 After the datafication of flesh (❛‿❛✿)